-- 4.1 The annual review of the governance framework and system of internal control involves: - a self-assessment exercise; - the Internal Audit Team's annual report (which includes the Service Manager (Internal Audit)'s annual audit opinion); - the external auditor's comments, and other review agencies and inspectorates' reports; and - where appropriate, production of an action plan where progress is assessed and recorded. - 4.2 The Leadership Team reviews the draft Annual Governance Statement prior to submission to each Performance and Audit Scrutiny Committee, which approves this Statement. - 4.3 The Internal Audit Team is responsible for giving assurance to members, the Head of Paid Service, s151 Officer, Leadership Team and the Performance and Audit Scrutiny Committees on the design and operating effectiveness of the councils' risk and internal control arrangements. - 4.4 Based upon the audit work undertaken during the financial year 2017/18, as well as assurances made available to the Councils by other assurance providers, the Service Manager (Internal Audit) has confirmed that reasonable assurance can be provided that the systems of internal control within these areas of the councils, as well as the risk management systems, are operating adequately and effectively.
-Similar to previous years, Internal Audit work has however identified a number of areas where existing arrangements could usefully be improved, and agreed actions will be followed up by Internal Audit in the usual way. - 4.5 The Councils are subject to an annual programme of independent external audits and inspections.
+- 4.1 The annual review of the governance framework and system of internal control involves: - a self-assessment exercise; - consideration of the relative significance of audit issues raised and audit opinions issued during the period; - the external auditor's comments, and other review agencies and inspectorates' reports; and - where appropriate, production of an action plan where progress is assessed and recorded. - 4.2 The Leadership Team reviews the draft Annual Governance Statement prior to submission to each Performance and Audit Scrutiny Committee, which approves this Statement. - 4.3 The Internal Audit Team is responsible for giving assurance to members, the Head of Paid Service, s151 Officer, Leadership Team and the Performance and Audit Scrutiny Committees on the design and operating effectiveness of the councils' risk and internal control arrangements. - 4.4 Based upon the audit work undertaken during the financial year 2018/19, as well as assurances made available to the councils by other assurance providers, the Service Manager (Internal Audit) has confirmed that reasonable assurance can be provided that the systems of internal control within these areas of the councils, as well as the risk management systems, are operating adequately and effectively.
+Similar to previous years, Internal Audit work has however identified a number of areas where existing arrangements could usefully be improved, and agreed actions will be followed up by Internal Audit in the usual way. - 4.5 The councils are subject to an annual programme of independent external audits and inspections.
 The external auditor summarises the findings from his audit of the financial statements and the councils' systems which support them and his assessment of arrangements to achieve value for money. - 4.6 The review of the effectiveness of the governance framework concluded that the arrangements continue to be regarded as fit for purpose in accordance with the governance framework.